 The Open Justice Law Clinic is a free online legal advice clinic led by law students under the supervision of qualified solicitors.

 The sorts of cases that we often deal with include, holiday complaints, civil litigation, consumer issues, employment law, housing issues, negligence claims and small claims matters.

 The clinic seeks to provide practical legal experience for our law students and to offer a professional service to clients with legal problems.

 However, we reserve the right to decline any cases that do not complement the educational aims of the clinic.

 The Open Justice Law Clinic cannot advise on urgent matters, criminal, landlord and tenant, welfare benefits, debt, immigration, wills and probate matters or provide representation in court proceedings.
 We are unable to pursue a claim against The Open University, its Governors, employees or students.
 We won't be able to take a case forward if it falls outside the clinic’s expertise, if there is a conflict of interest or if urgent assistance is required.

 The Open Justice Centre’s Law Clinic won the Best Legal Tech Contribution in the 2019 Attorney General Student Pro Bono Awards

-Quotes from students who have been involved in recent law clinic activities.
+Quotes from students and clients who have been involved in recent law clinic activities.

 The experience I have had undertaking the Open Justice activities, and in particular the Legal Advice Clinic, has been some of the most rewarding of any other during my law degree and I am hoping that I can continue to be involved after I graduate.
 Working on live cases has given me the opportunity not only to make a practical difference to people’s lives, but also to test my legal knowledge and skills